Segment H - Boardman to Hemingway

 PacifiCorp’s Energy Gateway transmission expansion investment is intended to better integrate its East and West control areas.
-Building a line west into Oregon from the Hemingway substation area in western Idaho will increase system flexibility and reliability to serve customers.
-While originally proposed as an approximately 375-mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, PacifiCorp is pursuing joint development opportunities with regional entities on alternatives to this proposed configuration.
+Building a line west into Oregon from the Hemingway substation near Melba Idaho will increase system flexibility and reliability to serve customers.
+While originally proposed as an approximately 375-mile, single-circuit 500-kilovolt transmission line from the Hemingway substation to a substation near Klamath Falls, Oregon, PacifiCorp pursued joint development opportunities with regional entities on alternatives to this proposed configuration.
 To that end, in January 2012, PacifiCorp signed a permitting agreement with Idaho Power and the Bonneville Power Administration on the proposed Boardman to Hemingway line.

 Additional Information About the Project

-The proposed Boardman to Hemingway transmission line is an approximately 300-mile, 500-kilovolt line that would run from a new substation proposed near Boardman, Oregon, to Idaho Power’s recently completed Hemingway substation near Melba, Idaho, southwest of Boise, Idaho.
-The agreement provides funding for environmental review and permitting, ensuring continued consideration of the project.
+The proposed Boardman to Hemingway transmission line is a 500-kilovolt line that would run approximately 300 miles from a new substation proposed near Boardman, Oregon, to the Hemingway substation near Melba, Idaho, southwest of Boise, Idaho.
+The agreement between the three two companies provides funding for environmental review and permitting, ensuring continued consideration of the project.

 PacifiCorp’s Hemingway to Captain Jack line will remain under consideration as development alternatives mature.